deliverbi/Trino-Tableau-Connector/README.md

 - Linux: `/connector`
 - Windows: `c:\conector`

+`Tableau Connector NON SSL Standard Trino Connections - tableau_trino_jdbc_connector.zip` Within this folder unzip the code for the Tableau Connector (tableau_trino_jdbc_connector.zip).
+Once unzipped you will see a parent folder inside you will find the files required for the connector to work.

-Within this folder unzip the code for the Tableau Connector (tableau_entain_trino_jdbc_connector.zip).
+`Tableau Connector FOR SSL Connections - tableau_entain_trino_jdbc_connector.zip` Within this folder unzip the code for the Tableau Connector (tableau_entain_trino_jdbc_connector.zip).
 Once unzipped you will see a parent folder inside you will find the files required for the connector to work.

 ## Download Trino Driver and place in Tableau drivers directory